 Doors

-In my first post, I did speak about how we had a lot of issues with doors.
+In my first post, I spoke about how we had a lot of issues with doors.
 Either not being flush or being wonky.
 These issues were fixed at the time.

-Since then, my partner has replaced all the screws in the hinges as the doors kept tilting slightly as the screws were really small.
-He replaced them with longer screws and now they are much better.
+Since then, my partner has replaced all the screws in the hinges as the doors kept tilting slightly, as the screws were small.
+He replaced them with longer screws, and now they are much better.
 We believe the wood in the door frames is of poor quality, which was why it was coming away and needed longer screws, but this isn’t a professional opinion, just how it looked to us when replacing them.
 A combination of small screws in cheap wood.

-The front and back door also both stick.
+The front and back doors also both stick.
 The metal plate around the door handle and lock on the back door wobbles.

 Bath sealant

-The bath sealant started having gaps in it, my partner had to redo it all stop water from getting into it.
+The bath sealant started having gaps in it, so my partner had to redo it all to stop water from getting into it.

 Cracks in the walls.